 Sustainability is a complex area and a ongoing focus for our firm.
 Our priority is to make sure that the way we operate has as little environmental impact as possible.
 We are looking at how we deal with waste, energy and reducing our carbon footprint, with the objective to eliminate our use if we can, reduce where possible or substitute if necessary.
 This is a broad approach and covers everything from how we manage our offices to the travel we undertake the decisions we make about the suppliers and products we use.

-We're at the start of the journey for this project and working hard to implement key changes to our business.
-To help us we have developed a five step climate action plan that we're using as a framework to help us improve in this key area.
+We have developed a five step climate action plan that we're using as a framework to help us improve in this key area.
 Some steps are long-term and will take time, others are quicker wins that we're implementing now.
 All are tangible, a priority for us and part of our business plan with board level support.

 Five Step Climate Action Plan